jpmckinney/information_request_summaries_and_responses/README.md

 <dd>The keywords used to refer to freedom of information in Canada.</dd>
 </dl>

-In terms of the prevalence of FOI versus ATI:

-* 7 jurisdictions have a Freedom of Information and Protection of Privacy Act (AB, BC, MB, NS, ON, PE, SK)
-* 4 Access to Information and Protection of Privacy Act (NL, NT, NU, YT)
-* 1 Access to Information Act (Canada)
-* 1 Right to Information and Protection of Privacy Act (NB)
-* 1 An Act respecting Access to Documents Held by Public Bodies and the Protection of Personal Information (QC)

-In other words, use whatever term you prefer.

 ### Resources

 * [Centre for Law and Democracy's Canadan RTI Rating](http://www.law-democracy.org/live/global-rti-rating/canadian-rti-rating/) (federal, provincial, territorial)